Demystifying Humidifiers: Warm Mist vs. Cool Mist Humidifiers

 Warm Mist Humidifiers and Vaporizers

 Warm mist humidifiers use an internal heating mechanism to heat up or boil water before releasing it into your space as a mist or steam.
-These humidifiers are seen as being very hygienic, as the heating of water will eliminate mold and other bacteria from entering your space, as well as fight off mineral build up.
+These humidifiers are seen as being very hygienic, as the heating of water will eliminate mold and other bacteria from entering your space, as well as fight off the mineral buildup.

 Warm mist humidifiers are best used in smaller areas, like a bedroom or an office.
 These units tend to have lower maintenance than cool mist humidifiers, as warm mist units typically don’t operate with filters that need to be replaced.
 That being said, warm mist humidifiers typically consume more energy due to their heating element, but the heat given off can slightly increase room temperatures, which can reduce the need to heat your house as much.